FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/lb_monitor_v2.html.markdown

 * `admin_state_up` - (Optional) The administrative state of the monitor.
     A valid value is true (UP) or false (DOWN).

+* `port` - (Optional) Specifies the health check port.
+The value ranges from 1 to 65536.

 ## Attributes Reference